osfunapps/shadow4android/README.md

 Introduction
 ------------

-This repo main purpose is to design shadows to Android views on runtime, using the forked library.
+This repo main purpose is to design android shadow on runtime, on a running device, using the forked library.

 Summary
 -------